 Sensitivity to senses

-In other words, not being able to eat certain things because of the texture, lights being too bright, not being able to touch certain textures and sounds always being too overwhelming is considered having a sensitivity to senses.
+In other words, not being able to eat certain things because of the texture, lights being too bright, not being able to touch certain textures, and always being too overwhelming is considered sensitivity to senses.

 Learning at an accelerated or delayed rate

-Now yes, these are on the complete opposite sides of the spectrum however there is logic to this.
+Yes, these are on the opposite sides of the spectrum; however, there is logic to this.

-For example, I began to not only speak but have a very advanced comprehension of the world at an early age of 2 or 3, however, I am 16 years old and sarcasm fly's over my head the majority of the time.
+For example, I began to speak but have a very advanced comprehension of the world at an early age of 2 or 3.
+However, I am 16 years old, and sarcasm flies over my head most of the time.
 Also, I haven't fully grasped the concept of spelling and sounding things out.

 Avoiding Eye Contact

-If you're an adolescent like me then you understand the culture we have with our fellow peers.
-I was raised with the etiquette knowledge from my elders that it's impolite or rude even to not look someone in the eyes while talking, however, it's not important to do that when talking to your peers because they don't look at you.
+If you're an adolescent like me, you understand the culture we have with our fellow peers.
+I was raised with the etiquette knowledge from my elders that it's impolite or rude even not to look someone in the eyes while talking; however, it's not important to do that when talking to your peers because they don't look at you.

-It's very confusing.
-However, not only do I have to navigate the jungle of social etiquette I also have to deal with the small little minute detail that it physically hurts me most of the time to maintain eye contact with someone.
+It isn't obvious.
+However, I have to navigate the jungle of social etiquette, but I also have to deal with the small little minute detail that physically hurts me most of the time to maintain eye contact with someone.

-It feels like I'm going to pass out from the feeling I feel in my chest and stomach.
-And I say most of the time because if I'm not exploding on the inside from looking someone in the eye them I'm giving them an unintentional death stare that is unnerving.
+It feels like I will pass out from the feeling I feel in my chest and stomach.
+And I say most of the time because if I'm not exploding on the inside from looking someone in the eye, I'm giving them an unintentional death stare that is unnerving.

 Lack of Empathy or Too much

-In my sheer observation, I have found that males are more prone to have a lack of empathy due to autism, and females experience more than the usual amounts of empathy.
+In my sheer observation, I have found that males are more prone to lack empathy due to autism, and females experience more than the usual amounts of empathy.

 In my experience, it solely depends on the situation.
 I have cried from killing a bug more times than I care to admit; however, I have an involuntary reaction to smile uncontrollably when someone tells me the awful news.

-It varies from person to person is what I'm getting at.
+It varies from person to person, which is what I'm getting at.